Part One: Arriving in Vernazza

 The tall stone houses rise in tiers among church towers, castles and pocket-sized piazzas swirled with trattoria or caffè tables.
 The piazzas also double as outdoor living rooms pretty much year-round: the weather here is usually mild, with warm to hot days and cool, breezy nights.

 For the last century or so the most practical way to approach the Cinque Terre has been by train.
-They are an hour’s ride south from the city of Genoa or exactly eight minutes north from La Spezia.
+They are an hour’s ride south from the city of Genoa, changing trains in Levanto, or exactly eight minutes north from La Spezia.
 This small, unsung naval port city doubles as southwestern Liguria’s regional rail-hub.
 Connections from La Spezia are easy to Florence, Pisa, Rome, Milan and Turin.

 Whichever way you approach, the coast of Liguria appears as a flicker of colorful images glimpsed between train or highway tunnels.